Is your ball python wheezing?

 How to Treat Parasites in Ball Pythons

-Parasitic infestations can lead to serious problems and even death if left untreated, so it’s extremely important to take your ball python to a reptile vet if it shows signs of parasitic infection.
+Parasitic infestations can lead to severe problems and even death if left untreated, so it’s extremely important to take your ball python to a reptile vet if it shows signs of parasitic infection.

 The vet will require a fresh stool sample for testing, and from the sample test, should be able to identify the specific parasites infecting your snake.

-Treatment varies depending on the parasite, but will often include treating the snake with a dewormer, antiprotozoals, or antibiotics.
+Treatment varies depending on the parasite but often includes treating the snake with a dewormer, antiprotozoals, or antibiotics.

 In addition to drug treatment to get rid of the parasites, you will need to thoroughly clean out your snake’s enclosure (including substrate and water bowl) to ensure no fecal matter or contaminated water remain.

 Another common cause of wheezing in Ball Pythons is shedding.